 North Carolina Museum of Art, 2110 Blue Ridge Road, Raleigh.
-North Carolina Gallery in East Building, Through Nov.
-27 - "Mirror Image: Women Portraying Women," curated by Jennifer Dasal, the exhibit presents compelling images of women, from youth to old age, as seen through the distinct perspectives of 13 North Carolina female artists.
-Featuring 27 works of art from the 1970s to the present, the exhibit is an intimate reflection of feminine experience, played out in painting, photography, and sculpture.
-Each work of art is a deeply personal representation of femininity and the influences and experiences that shape the female identity.
 Meymandi Exhibition Gallery, Through Sept.
 4 - "30 Americans".
 The exhibit highlights the work of 31 contemporary African American artists in an exhibition organized by and drawn from the Rubell Family Collection in Miami, FL.
-The exhibition consists of 70 works of art and includes painting, drawing, photography, video, sculpture, and mixed-media installations.
+The exhibition consists of 70 works of art and includes painting, drawing, photography, video, sculpture, and mixedmedia installations.
 The exhibition features both established and emerging artists and illustrates how a previous generation of African American artists has influenced the current generation.
 The exhibition focuses on artists who explore similar themes and subject matter in their work, primarily issues of race, gender, identity, history, and popular culture.
 Artists featured in the exhibition include Robert Colescott, David Hammons, Barkley Hendricks, Jean-Michel Basquiat, Kerry James Marshall, Lorna Simpson, Kara Walker, Carrie Mae Weems, Nick Cave, Glenn Ligon, Kehinde Wiley, Mark Bradford, iona rozeal brown, Wangechi Mutu, and many others.
+East Building, Level A, Through Nov.
+13 - "Landscape Sublime: Contemporary Photography," features some of the best scenic images from the North Carolina Museum of Art's permanent collection.
+These works illustrate locations both near and far, as some of the artists have worked in familiar surroundings - Tennessee, for example - while others ventured to Cuba, France, and Italy.
+The works share a serene beauty and tonal subtleties that may inspire viewers to look more closely at the world around them and perhaps embark on artistic journeys of their own.
+West Building, Sept.
+2 - Ongoing - Featuring 10 additional sculptures by the celebrated French artist Rodin on loan from Iris Cantor's private collection.
 Ongoing - "John James Audubon's The Birds of America".
 The state has owned this treasured volume since 1848, but it has never been exhibited.
-Ongoing - The North Carolina Museum of more than 5,000 objects spanning antiquity to the present day.
+Ongoing - The North Carolina Museum of Art has an outstanding permanent collection of more than 5,000 objects spanning antiquity to the present day.
 On the occasion of the expansion, the Museum has acquired more than 100 new works of art.
-Representing commissions, gifts, and purchases, the new works encompass important and diverse examples of historic and contemporary art from around the world, and will be installed in the Museum's new building and the surrounding landscape.
+Representing commissions, giπs, and purchases, the new works encompass important and diverse examples of historic and contemporary art from around the world, and will be installed in the Museum's new building and the surrounding landscape.
 Highlights include a gift of 28 sculptures by Auguste Rodin, and work by such internationally acclaimed artists as Roxy Paine, Ursula von Rydingsvard, El Anatsui, Jaume Plensa, Jackie Ferrara, Ellsworth Kelly, and David Park, among others.
 Hours: Tue.-Sat., 9am-5pm; Sun., 10am-5pm; & open until 9pm on Fri.
 Contact: 919/839-6262 or at (www.ncartmuseum.org).